yoshikischmitz/yoshikischmitz.github.io/_posts/2014-4-06-command-line-task-tracker-in-go.markdown

 However, as you may have noticed, `ioutil.Write` truncates(deletes) the existing tasks.json file to write the new byte slice.
 Now technically we could read the contents of the tasks.json, load it into a variable(store the whole file in memory), combine the old contents with the newly added json, and write that to a file.
 This works fine for a small number of tasks, but what if we had 10 million?
 We cannot say for sure that a user won't be loading several terabytes of tasks(which would take up a lot of space in memory).
 So to ensure our code is sane, and is ready for any enterprise/government level task-tracking, we'll add some more lines for appending to the file.

 In order to append, we will use `os.OpenFile` passing the `os.O_APPEND` option.
-As `os.OpenFile` returns an error if the file doesn't already exist, we have to do some error handling to get our desired functionality of both appending to the file if it already exists, and creating it if it doesn't:
+As `os.OpenFile` returns an error if the file doesn't already exist, we have to supply the `os.O_CREATE` option as well to create the file if it doesn't exist:

 {% highlight go %}
     Action: func(c *cli.Context) {